jeremydaly/lambda-api/README.md

 ```

 ### location
 The `location` convenience method sets the `Location:` header with the value of a single string argument.
 The value passed in is not validated but will be encoded before being added to the header.
 Values that are already encoded can be safely passed in.
 Note that a valid `3xx` status code must be set to trigger browser redirection.
-The value can be a relative or absolute path OR a FQDN.
+The value can be a relative/absolute path OR a FQDN.

 ```javascript
 api.get('/redirectToHome', function(req,res) {